testomatio/migrate-testrail/README.md

 To migrate test runs with their results, you need to use a **Project-level API token** from Testomat.io.
 This is different from the personal API token used for migrating test cases.
 You can find this token in your project settings under the "API" section.

-Set the `TESTOMATIO_REPORT_TOKEN` environment variable to this value.
+Select the project you are uploading data to, and set its `TESTOMATIO_REPORT_TOKEN` environment variable to this value.

 Then, run the following command: